Altanshash/physics-full-repo/docs/en/problem_set_04_oscillations_and_waves_solution/task_10.md

 }
 $$

-So the full numerical system is
+So the full system is

 $$
 \boxed{\dot{\theta}_1 = \omega_1}